atlassubbed/atlas-query-stream/README.md

 # atlas-query-stream

-A query engine for atlas-html-stream which captures information from an html stream without using a DOM."
+A query engine for atlas-html-stream which captures information from an html stream without using a DOM.

 [![Travis](https://img.shields.io/travis/atlassubbed/atlas-query-stream.svg)](https://travis-ci.org/atlassubbed/atlas-query-stream)